 The indoor cannabis grower has to be careful that the plant doesn’t grow too near to the hot light and damage itself.
 If the light feels cool to the back of the hand it will be cool for the plant also.
 For a 400W lamp, growers may not want to allow plants to grow within 40-50cm of the bulb.
 Cannabis plants can be bent over and tied if they get too tall, some indoor growers deliberately train their plants this way to get as much of the plant as possible close (but not too close) to the high intensity light.

-If you are buying an LED grow light we recommend the website of Crazy LEDs & More, our sister company.
+If you are buying an LED grow light we recommend the website of Led by Passion, our sister company.
 All the grow lights have been designed for growing cannabis, the grow lights have all been tested and approved before being added to the collection.
 The worlds best LED grow light brands are all represented.

 Certain strains respond well to having the growing tip of the plant pinched out (known as ‘topping’, ‘FIM’ or pinching) after the 4th or 5th leaf pair.
 The resulting plants are often smaller and bushy without the dominant main growth stem (or ‘cola’) and are preferred for some smaller growrooms.